About fostering

 What training will I receive to be able to foster?

-You will be invited to attend 'Skills to Foster' training, you must complete this course, usually 3 days before we can take your assessment to panel.
+You will be invited to attend our 'Prepare to Foster' training.
+You must complete this course, usually 3 days before we can take your assessment to panel.
 Once approved we will also provide you with an induction to help you get to know ACS more fully, help you to know what you need to do as a foster parent and help you to learn our procedures and systems.
 We are there to help you every step of the way as a new foster parent and beyond.

 What if I'm already a foster parent and wish to transfer?